TimelikeClosure/.github/docs/ISSUE_TEMPLATE/bug_report.md

 - [ ] Application runs without crashing.
 - [ ] Bug is fixed, following the Steps To Reproduce.

-> _After the main development branch is verified to meet the spec, add the `Verified` label, remove the `Ready for Testing` label, then close the issue._
+> _After the main development branch is verified to meet the spec, add the `verified` label, remove the `ready-to-test` label, then close the issue._